I m m e n s i t y

 [244 K /.ogg file]

-Philyra: What I like about this poem is that the author realizes he's small.
+Philyra: What I like about this is the guy realizes he's small.

 Andrei: Hmm.
 This poem is insufficiently concrete.
 It isn't clear whether